 July 19, 1957 – Oil discovered in Alaska Territory

-Richfield Oil Company completes the discovery well Swanson River Unit No. 1 in the Cook Inlet Basin.
-The well yields 900 barrels of oil per day from a depth of 11,215 feet.
+Although some oil production had occurred earlier in the territory, Alaska’s first commercial oilfield was discovered by Richfield Oil, which completed the Swanson River Unit No. 1 in Cook Inlet Basin.
+The well yielded 900 barrels of oil per day from a depth of 11,215 feet.

-Richfield has leased more than 71,000 acres of the Kenai National Moose Range, now part of the 1.92 million-acre Kenai National Wildlife Refuge.
+Alaska’s first governor, William Egan, would proclaim the 1957 discovery provided “the economic justification for statehood for Alaska” two years later.
+Richfield leased more than 71,000 acres of the Kenai National Moose Range, now part of the 1.92 million-acre Kenai National Wildlife Refuge.

-More Alaska discoveries follow and by June 1962 about 50 wells are producing more than 20,000 barrels of oil per day.
-Atlantic Richfield Company is better known today as ARCO.
-Read more about petroleum exploration in the 49th state in First Alaska Oil Well.
+More Alaska discoveries followed.
+By June 1962 about 50 wells were producing more than 20,000 barrels of oil a day.
+Atlantic Richfield evolved into today’s ARCO.
+Learn about the earliest exploration wells in the 49th state in First Alaska Oil Well.

-“As a crowd of 2,000 people looked on, a great eruption of oil, gas, water and smoke shot from the mouth of the well almost to the top of the derrick,” notes an historical marker in Westbrook, Texas.
+“As a crowd of 2,000 people looked on, a great eruption of oil, gas, water and smoke shot from the mouth of the well almost to the top of the derrick,” notes a Texas State Historical Marker in Westbrook.

 “Locally, land that sold for 10 cents an acre in 1840 and $5 an acre in 1888 now brought $96,000 an acre for mineral rights, irrespective of surface values…the flow of oil money led to better schools, roads and general social conditions.”

-Another West Texas discovery well in 1923 near Big Lake will bring an even greater drilling boom- and help establish the University of Texas (see Santa Rita taps Permian Basin).
-Today, about 60 major fields are located in the Permian Basin, which in 2013, accounted for 18 percent of total U.S. crude oil production.
+Another West Texas discovery well in 1923 near Big Lake brought an even greater drilling boom that helped establish the University of Texas (see Santa Rita taps Permian Basin).
+The Permian region is expected to account for more than half of the growth in U.S. oil production through 2019, according to the Energy Information Administration.
 Also see New Mexico Oil Discovery.